onlinkers/vibevent-app/README.md

 A dotenv (`.env`) environmental file needs to be created at `root`

-> You can do this easily by copying and renaming `.env.default`
+> You can do this easily by copying and renaming one of the existing files, such as `.env.default`

+- `.env.default` will rely on a local development space, and require the API to be running locally alongside the app
+- `.env.stage` will rely on an external instance of the API to be running, which makes use of the stage database
+- (WITH CAUTION) `.env.prod` will also rely on an external instance of the API to be running, which makes use of the production database

 ### Components and Utilities